aleksandracodes/CI_PP5_Snapfood/README.md

 - [Git](https://git-scm.com/) was used for version control within VSCode to push the code to GitHub
 - [GitHub](https://github.com/) was used as a remote repository to store project code
 - [Gitpod](https://gitpod.io) was used to host a virtual workspace
-- [Heroku Platform](https://id.heroku.com/login) was used to deploy the project into live environment
+- [Render Platform](https://render.com) was used to deploy the project into live environment
 - [Remove.bg](https://www.remove.bg/) was used to remove background on app images
 - [Unscreen](https://www.unscreen.com/upload) - remove white background from the loading gif (spinner)
 - Validation: